 Most adults experience tooth loss at some point between the ages of 20 and 64, according to the American Dental Association.
 In fact, the norm includes three missing teeth by retirement age.
 Dental bridges provide one option for replacing missing teeth.
 As a patient of Lovett Dental Baytown, maybe a bridge will suit your needs, too.

 About Dental Bridges

-When you suffer missing teeth, your dentist helps you decide if a bridge will meet your tooth replacement needs.
+When you suffer from missing teeth, your dentist helps you decide if a bridge will meet your tooth replacement needs.
 These fixed dental appliances cement onto existing natural teeth or implants, which hold the bridge in place.
 Your dentist uses the teeth surrounding your gap for this bridge support.

-Having a bridge prevents shifting of remaining teeth that otherwise move into the space your missing ones left behind.
+Having a bridge prevents the shifting of remaining teeth that otherwise move into the space your missing ones left behind.
 In turn, a bridge maintains your healthy bite and the appearance of your smile and facial features.

 There are four main types of bridges.
 These include: